 The microbiome is not a static thing; it changes in response to a variety of stimuli, such as diet, lifestyle, infection, immune response activation, and IgA-producing B cells in the intestine.
 In humans and rodents, the composition of the gut microbiome differs significantly between young and aged individuals, and, in humans, the microbiomes of centenarians compared to frail, aged people with histories of cancer [10-11].

 Age-related gut dysbiosis, the microbial imbalance in the gut, favors a shift towards proinflammatory microbes and a decline of beneficial microbes such as those responsible for creating butyrate, a compound vital for creating the energy that colonocytes feed on.
-These changes lead to inflammation and impair the intestinal barrier, causing it to leak, hence the common name for the condition being “leaky gut” .
+These changes can lead to inflammation and impair the intestinal barrier, allowing bacteria to enter the body .

 The result of microbial lipopolysaccharide and other microbial contaminants leaking from the gut is an increased activity of interferons, TNFα, interleukin-6, and interleukin-1 in the blood, which contributes to chronic systemic inflammation.
 This constant background of low-grade inflammation is also a strong predictor of the decline of health and fitness in older people [13-14].